mikhailshilkov/mikhailio-hugo/content/lab/pulumi/12-furthersteps/index.md

 Create a configuration to represent how many Function Apps you need to make.
 Use a `for` loop or `Array.map` function to define as many apps as requested.

-A general-purpose programming language makes this very simple, really.
+A general-purpose programming language makes this very simple.

 ## Clean Up

-Once you are done experimenting, don't forget to [Clean Up]({{< ref "/lab/pulumi/13-cleanup" >}}) to avoid additional charges.
+Once you are done experimenting, don't forget to clean up to avoid additional charges.